Category Archives: Staging

 As an accredited staging professional, I help my sellers to make small changes that make the home much more desirable to buyers.
 The changes we use to improve the home’s appearance are often free or cost very little, mainly just a few inexpensive supplies and or reusing what we already have available in the home.
 I consider myself very fortunate to know and work with very talented professional home stagers and decorators who are available to me for consultations.
 As a member of my international home staging association, which is very different than my real estate multiple listing services and association networks and groups, I have the unique opportunity to work, communicate, brain storm, and exchange ideas with some of the best and most talented home stagers and decorating professionals both locally and around the world!

-Every home should be staged BEFORE it is photographed and viewed by potential buyers
+Every home should be staged BEFORE it is photographed and viewed by potential buyers.

 The goal is to find your home’s best features and make them “pop!”
 Every home should be cleaned, de-cluttered and staged BEFORE it is viewed by any potential buyers.
 I am such a big believer in staging a home along with taking excellent photos and virtual tours that “I put my time and money where my mouth is” by including home staging with every home I list!